 #16 – Message From Santa

 Just to complete the Christmas Eve magic – I found this PNP site a few years ago and have used it every year since (some options are totally free as well!).

 You can get an amazing message from Santa and he will tell your child whether they are on the naughty or nice list…..
 Definitely one to take a look at!

-However, if you’ve done all this then you will be tired to say the least by the end of the day – so take some time out before bed to relax and have some “me-time” if at all possible.
+However, if you’ve done all this then you will be tired to say the least by the end of the day – so take some time out before bed, have a glass of Mulled wine to relax, and have some “me-time” if at all possible.
 This will help prepare you for the crazy and good days to follow…

-I really hope you have a fantastic Christmas Eve – and an amazing Christmas this year, and I hope that these TO DO’s get your organised so you don’t miss anything.
+I really hope you have a fantastic Christmas Eve – and an amazing Christmas this year full of festive fun, and I hope that these TO DO’s get your organised so you don’t miss anything.